Carolyn Lipshy Galerstein

 Two rooms, a desk and a chair

-The idea of a campus proposal to formalize support for women at UT Dallas began with discussions of female faculty who were meeting regularly as the Association for Professional Women (APW), which was primarily established in the early 90’s to address institutional policy issues, recruitment of faculty women, chilly climate, harassment, tenure, equity, support, and maternity leave.
+The idea of a campus proposal to formalize support for women at UT Dallas began with discussions of female faculty who were meeting regularly as the Association for Professional Women (APW), which was primarily established in the early 90’s to address institutional policy issues, recruitment of faculty women, work climate, tenure, equity, maternity leave.
 Work towards intentional change was begging to be continued, as the original seeds were already planted through the efforts of Dr. Carolyn Galerstein, the first female dean at UT Dallas.
-Although feminist ideology was dormant, no protests of sexism or gender discrimination, no petitions, no climate of activism, there were gender issues that campus women and men noticed.
-The landscape starting changing and growing across UT Dallas, and appreciation of our campus diversity was essential.
+The landscape starting changing and expanding at UT Dallas, and acknowledgement of our campus diversity was essential.

-The GWC answered the call for support and representation in harassment and equity cases, launched training on sexual assault prevention, addressed safety issues on campus, initiated the annual flu shot program, a visiting mammogram van, identified gender-neutral bathrooms, established the first and only dedicated lactation facility, and invited students, staff, faculty and community to proactively participate in wellness activities such as yoga, meditation and retreats.
-We provided a safe haven for those needing counseling and resources and bring women of distinction and motivation to speak of their accomplishments, invited industry professionals to share their journey, all the while honoring accomplished students, staff and faculty women at UT Dallas who shine in their academic and professional careers.
-We are proud to advise and mentor student organizations who have expressed a passion for feminism, advocacy and service.
-The UT Dallas LGBTQIA community is spirited, and the GWC has been the guiding force in developing Safe Zone Ally Trainings, scholarships, community education and advanced dialogues to support an inclusive environment.
+The GWC answered the call for support by counseling and advising on discrimination and equity issues, launched campus-wide training on sexual assault prevention, addressing safety, lighting and blue call boxes on campus, initiated the annual flu shot program for staff and a visiting mammogram van, identified gender-neutral bathrooms, established the first dedicated lactation facility, and invited students, staff, faculty and community to proactively participate in wellness activities such as yoga, meditation and feminist retreats.
+We recruited women of distinction from national campuses to speak of their accomplishments, invited industry professionals to share their journey, all the while honoring accomplished students, staff and faculty women at UT Dallas.
+We advised and mentored student organizations who expressed a passion for feminism, advocacy and service for community.
+The LGBTQIA community was acknowledged, needs assessments performed, and the GWC became the guiding force in developing Safe Zone Ally Trainings, scholarships, policy review, advocacy and community education to support an inclusive environment.
 We became a vital branch under the Office of Diversity and Community Engagement, representing gender diversity at UT Dallas.